Ongar, Dublin: Community

-Ongar is the location of an Irish language organisation, Pobal Gaeilge 15, which serves Dublin 15.
+Ongar is the location of an Irish language group, Pobal Gaeilge 15, who are a branch of Conradh na Gaeilge, who serve Dublin 15.
 There are local Irish language classes, a parent and child group, as well as social nights and an annual 'Féile'.

 Sport

 The area is served by two Gaelic Athletic Association clubs, Erin go Bragh GAA, which moved to nearby Littlepace in 2003, and Westmanstown Gaels at the Garda Síochána sports grounds in Westmanstown, near Clonsilla.
 For soccer, Clonee United, also based in Littlepace, was formed in 2003 through the amalgamation of two clubs, Casta Celtic, formed in 2002, and Little Pacers F.C., established in 2000, while Santos Soccer Club plays beside the Phibblestown Community Centre.
 Erin Go Bragh and Clonee United run under-age "nurseries".
 The Ongar Chasers basketball club is in Phibblestown Community Centre.
 Ongar Karate Club is in the Ongar Community Centre, beside Scoil Benedict.